wadmiraal/wadmiraal.net/jekyll-src/_posts/2014-07-14-how-git-hooks-made-me-a-better-and-more-lovable-developer.markdown

 </code></pre>

-Check if it exists.
+Check if it exists (thanks to swytch for catching this).
 When removing a file from Git, ``git diff --cached --name-only`` will still list those removed files.
 However, the PHP linter will still try to test it, which will result in a Fatal Error.
 Which brings us to...

 <pre><code class="language-bash">
 php -l "$FILE" 1> /dev/nul